DS4SD/docling/CONTRIBUTING.md

 poetry shell
 ```

-To spawn a shell with the Virtual Environment activated.
+This will spawn a shell with the Virtual Environment activated.
 If the Virtual Environment doesn't exist, Poetry will create one for you.
 Then, to install dependencies, run:

 ```bash
 poetry install